turingschool/front-end-curriculum/lessons/module-2/intro-xhr-ajax-fetch.md

 ![network dev tool example](https://i.imgur.com/C5brbyU.png)

 Each item on a webpage is coming from some server somewhere.
 The link tags in your HTML connecting your stylesheets and JavaScript files prompt network requests.
-Webpack saves us time because it bundles up all our files into a single JavaScript file, necessitating a single network request, rather than dozens of individual requests.

 Why is it important to keep this in mind?